B0neShAd0w/Hacktoria/Collaborations/Corporate Espionage.md

 c199999@velocity9-bastion:~$
 ```
 Some interesting passwords, no clue what they pertain to though.\
-However, there is another "easter egg" clue.
+However, there is another "easter egg".

 * x162310/service-accounts.txt\
 About as much use as a chocolate teapot!